 Dr Sophie Hay.
 Roman archaeologist.
-While at the British School at Rome, she worked on the Insula I.9 Pompeii Project directed by Professor Andrew Wallace-Hadrill, which sought to understand daily life in an insula of Roman houses through excavation and archival research.
-After more than a decade of working for the University of Southampton as an archaeological geophysicist conducting surveys across the Mediterranean, she has returned Connoisseur's Pompeii continued to her first passion: Pompeii.
-She is currently working with the University of Cambridge, in collaboration with the Cambridge Schools Classics Project, to bring the stories unearthed in her excavations in Pompeii into the classroom.
-She has recently appeared in a number of history documentaries for television as an expert in Pompeian urban life.
+While at the British School at Rome, she worked on the 'Insula I.9 Pompeii Project' directed by Professor Andrew Wallace-Hadrill, which sought to understand daily life in an insula of Roman houses through excavation and archival research.
+After more than a decade of working for the University of Southampton as an archaeological geophysicist conducting surveys across the Mediterranean, she returned to her first passion, Pompeii, and, in collaboration with the Cambridge Schools Classics Project, worked with the University of Cambridge to bring the stories unearthed in her excavations in Pompeii into the classroom.
+She currently works for the Archaeological Park of Pompeii in their Press and Communications Office, and has recently appeared in a number of history documentaries for television as an expert in Pompeian urban life.